llpk79/since_when/README.md

 # Since When?

-### A simple tool to track how long since something happened.
+### A simple tool to track how long it's been since something happened.

 App opens to a list of events showing how long it's been since the last time an event occurred, and the average time between occurrences.